crimsonpython24/macos-setup/README.md

 os_firewall_default_deny_require
 system_settings_filevault_enforce
 ```
- 10. Go inside Settings and manually toggle these four options.
-The script might not yield 100% compliance, but all settings should be applied.
+ 11. Go inside Settings and manually toggle these two options.
+The script might still not yield 100% compliance, but all settings should be applied.
 Restart the device.

 ## 2. ClamAV Setup (MacPorts)
  1. Install ClamAV from MacPorts: `sudo port install clamav-server`.
 This ClamAV port creates all non-example configurations already.